SAP/jenkins-library/documentation/docs/steps/cloudFoundryFaasDeploy.md

     )
     ```

-    Using the npm module `@sap/faas` one can easily generate an initial deployment file based on specific secret definitions.
-To do so run inside the project:
+    Using the `xfsrt-cli` one can easily generate an initial deployment values json string based on specific secret definitions.
+To do so, run inside the project:

     ```bash
-    faas-sdk init-values -y values.yaml
+    xfsrt-cli faas project init values -o json
     ```

-    This will produce a yaml file, which needs to be converted to json before writing them to the secret text credential.
+   Then the initial dummy values have to be changed to real values, and the json string added to a secret text credential.